 To honor Mike’s dedication to quality patient care, and patient and staff safety, Dr. Mike Bigham, chief quality officer, has established the Michael W. Bird, M.D.
 Quality Fund.
 This fund will be used to ensure we achieve the six critical aims of health care quality as defined by the Institute of Medicine: Safe, Timely, Efficient, Equitable and Patient-centered care (S.T.E.E.P.).

 Dr. Bigham noted that “First and foremost, I consider Mike Bird a great mentor and a true friend.
 Beyond that, the Michael W. Bird, M.D.
-Quality Fund was a natural way to honor his dedication to the mission of Akron Children’s Hospital.
+Quality Fund was a natural way to honor his dedication to the mission of Akron Children’s.
 Many generations of patients, families and employees have benefitted and will continue to benefit from the legacy of safety and quality established under Mike’s leadership.
 This fund honors that legacy of continuous improvement.”

 To honor his legacy of safety and quality, make a donation to the Michael W. Bird, M.D.
 Quality Fund.